 Good practice for dog friendly restaurants

-- Ensure owners are informed of the house rules for dogs on premises, these may include that dogs:
+- Ensure owners are informed of the house rules for dogs on premises, these may include that dogs are:

-- are kept on a lead at all times.
+- kept on a lead at all times.

 - only allowed in certain areas of the premises.

-- remain the responsibility of the owner at all times.
+- the responsibility of the owner at all times.

 - Have dog bowls available for water and food.

 - Have dog food available to buy.

 - Know that food staff, including waiters, shouldn't handle dogs or materials that have been in contact with dogs.
 All staff must wash their hands immediately if they have any contact with dogs.

 - Keep the number of dogs that can be in the premises at once in mind.
-Make sure the number of dogs allowed to be brought in by one person is in line with The Dogs (Specified Maximum) (Belfast) Order 2012 is a good guide for the number of dogs one person can reasonably control at one time.
+The Dogs (Specified Maximum) (Belfast) Order 2012 is a good guide for the number of dogs one person can reasonably control at one time.